43rd Anti-Aircraft Brigade (United Kingdom): Postwar

 ('Mixed' indicated that members of the Women's Royal Army Corps were integrated into the unit.)

 AA Command was disbanded on 10 March 1955, and there was a considerable reduction in the number of TA AA units.
-69 AA Bde was converted into an Army Group Royal Artillery (AGRA) and temporarily designated 'V' AGRA; from 1 August 1955 it became 42 (AA) AGRA at York with the following composition:Frederick, p.
-965.Routledge, Table LXXV, p.
-442.
+69 AA Bde was converted into an Army Group Royal Artillery (AGRA) and temporarily designated 'V' AGRA; from 1 August 1955 it became 42 (AA) AGRA at York with the following composition: